stegthom/EpsolarTracerClient/README.md

 Needed is a RS485 Dongle for the Solar charge controller and optional one for the Display MT50.

 ## Features
-Tested with Tracer BN 3215 but probably works with every Tracer that supports the Display MT50 (Modbus protocol) This Program is split into a Client part (tracerclient) and a Server part (tracerserver).
+Tested with Tracer BN 3215 but probably works with other Tracer that supports the Display MT50 (Modbus protocol) also, but I can't test it.
+The Display use a undocumented Function (0x43) and I can only store the whole Header info (don't know what it mean) This Program is split into a Client part (tracerclient) and a Server part (tracerserver).
 The Client is connected to the Tracer Solarchargecontroller and receives all the Registers like the Display MT50, and forward it to the Server.